Clinical Dementia

 Memantine NMDA receptor antagonist AD moderate–severe (add to AChEI) Blocks excessive glutamate excitotoxicity at NMDA receptor Dizziness, headache, confusion; generally well-tolerated

-Lecanemab Anti-amyloid monoclonal antibody (anti-protofibril) Early AD with confirmed amyloid pathology Binds soluble Aβ protofibrils → clearance of amyloid ARIA (edema + hemorrhage); APOE ε4 homozygotes at highest ARIA risk; infusion reactions
+Lecanemab Anti-amyloid monoclonal antibody (anti-protofibril) Early symptomatic AD with confirmed amyloid pathology; 10 mg/kg IV q2 weeks; baseline MRI + monitoring MRI before infusions 3, 5, 7, and 14; after 18 months, maintenance options are IV q2 weeks, IV q4 weeks, or weekly SC LEQEMBI IQLIK 360 mg Binds soluble Aβ protofibrils → clearance of amyloid ARIA (edema + hemorrhage); ARIA-E by APOE (CLARITY-AD): noncarriers ~5%, ε4 heterozygotes ~11%, ε4 homozygotes ~33%; infusion reactions

-Aducanumab Anti-amyloid monoclonal antibody Early AD (controversial; accelerated FDA approval) Targets aggregated Aβ (fibrils + plaques) ARIA (higher incidence than lecanemab); limited clinical use
+Aducanumab Anti-amyloid monoclonal antibody Early AD (accelerated FDA approval); discontinued by Biogen January 2024 — historical interest only Targets aggregated Aβ (fibrils + plaques) ARIA (higher incidence than lecanemab); no longer clinically available

-Brexpiprazole Atypical antipsychotic (partial D2/5-HT1A agonist) Agitation in AD (first FDA-approved drug for this indication, 2023) Partial dopamine D2 and serotonin 5-HT1A agonism; 5-HT2A antagonism Headache, dizziness, UTI; black box warning: increased mortality in elderly with dementia-related psychosis
+Brexpiprazole Atypical antipsychotic (partial D2/5-HT1A agonist) Agitation in AD (first FDA-approved drug for this indication, 2023); 0.5 mg/day titrated to 2–3 mg/day Partial dopamine D2 and serotonin 5-HT1A agonism; 5-HT2A antagonism Headache, dizziness, UTI; retains black box for elderly dementia mortality

-SSRIs (citalopram, sertraline, trazodone) Selective serotonin reuptake inhibitors Behavioral symptoms in dementia (depression, agitation, bvFTD behaviors) Serotonin reuptake inhibition QTc prolongation (citalopram at higher doses); sedation (trazodone); hyponatremia
+SSRIs (citalopram, sertraline, trazodone) Selective serotonin reuptake inhibitors Behavioral symptoms in dementia (depression, agitation, bvFTD behaviors) Serotonin reuptake inhibition QTc prolongation — citalopram max 20 mg/day in patients >60 yr (FDA dose cap for QTc risk); sedation (trazodone); hyponatremia

 Clinical Pearl

 Avoid anticholinergics in all dementias (worsen cognition).
 Avoid typical antipsychotics (haloperidol) in DLB — severe/fatal neuroleptic sensitivity.
-If antipsychotics needed in DLB: quetiapine (lowest risk) or pimavanserin; never haloperidol.
+If antipsychotics needed in DLB: quetiapine remains first-line low-risk option; pimavanserin is FDA-approved for PD psychosis only (off-label in DLB); never haloperidol.
 All antipsychotics carry a black box warning for increased mortality in elderly dementia patients.

 Key Numbers & Board Traps